 Parallel and non-parallel shifts in the yield curve, both on a sudden and a gradual basis, would be considered.
 Stochastic modelling as well as deterministic scenarios could be considered.
-The AA could also examine additional deterministic scenarios or more extreme tail results under stochastic modelling than are already reflected in the development of adverse scenarios.
+The AA could also examine additional deterministic scenarios or more extreme tail results under stochastic modelling than are already reflected in the development of adverse sectors.

-Changes in future interest rates will affect not only future rates of reinvestment and market values, but also the pattern of the cash flows.
-For example, this can occur with asset-backed securities, callable bonds, and on policies with cash surrender values.
+Changes in future interest rates will affect not only future rates of h investment and market values, but also the pattern of the cash flows.
+For example, this can oncur with assoc-backed securities, callable bonds, and on policies with cash surrender values.

-Future interest rates may also affect the spread that can be achieved on both new business and the fixed interest rate business where rate resets are being made.
+Future interest rates may also affect the spread that can be achieved on both new business and the fixed interest rate business where rate resets are being mad

-Sustained low levels of interest rates could also affect the insurer's ability to support minimum long-term guarantees embedded in both insurance and annuity products.
+Sustained low levels of interest rates could also offec the insurer's ability to support minimum long-term guarantees embedded in both insurance and annually products.

 Future interest rate levels will also affect the amount and mix of new business for guaranteed fund and segregated fund products.
 Interest rate levels will also affect the number of surrenders, transfers between funds, and shifts between portfolio average and new money products.
-The movement and financial exposure will depend on surrender charges and market value adjustments embedded in these products.
-Particular consideration would be given to assessing the effect of a "run-on-the-bank" scenario.
+The movement and financial exposure will a new on surrender charges and market value adjustments embedded in these products Particular consideration would be given to assessing the effect of a "run-on-the-bank" scenario.

-For participating insurance, universal life, and adjustable premium business, considerations would include the following:
+For participating insurance, the persal life, and adjustable premium business, considerations would include the following: